swetanshu-ds/Kavida_AI_Assignment/README.md

-1. The solutions for the Task1 is available in Task - 1 : -> Deep Learning.ipynb
+**1. The solutions for the Task1 is available in Task - 1 : -> Deep Learning.ipynb
 2. The solutions for the Task3 is available in Task 3:.ipynb
+3. The solutions for the Task 2 is available in app.py file**